javalin/website/_posts/tutorials/community/2021-07-11-using-javalin-as-http-simulator.md

 following the Arrange, Act, Assert pattern.

 ## Making it generic

 Notice that we have the server as a global variable (bad practice), we have to start it in every test, and stop it after each.
 If you think you'll do more that just a few test variations, it's worth getting rid of that boilerplate code.
-Let's create a reusable utility that start the fake gateway and initializes our test subject:
+Let's create a reusable utility that starts the fake gateway and initializes our test subject:

 ```kotlin
 fun testProfileGateway(testBody: (Javalin, ProfileGateway) -> Unit) {